khinshankhan/ReDesigned-MOBA/README.md

     -Ghosts' changes between states sometimes look un-natural, especially when they are in 'scattering' -Player can 'camp' near the 'ghost pen' if they were to eat a power up every so often (power ups last by time increments) -More maps!
-   -Increasing layer lives (3/4 is already pretty overkill for one level)
+   -Increasing player lives (3/4 is already pretty overkill for one level)
 ~~~~~~~~~~~~~~~~~~~~~~~

 ----------------